dort/pc-explorations/charlie/2025.08.26/README.md

 So this is to try to prepare for porting the codebase associated with https://github.com/Monadillo/pcn-intro from using torch to instead using JAX to see if a speedup can be accomplished.

+One day after creating this specific file (my first step), i am about to rename the containing directory from yesterday's date (2025.08.26) to be project specific so I can also move the code over and begin to work directly on it.

 The codebase is a jupyter/colab notebook, so in blocks, not files.